 - Professional Member of BASES for at least 8 consecutive years at the time of application or at least 8 years of professional membership in the last 12 years, where membership has been suspended due to a career break.

-- Hold a doctoral qualification (e.g. PhD, Professional Doctorate) in a relevant discipline.
+- Hold a doctoral qualification (e.g. PhD, Professional Doctorate) in a relevant discipline, or equivalent professional benchmark*.

 - Written support from two BASES Fellows

 - Completion of the BASES Fellowship Application Form, meeting the minimum

 requirements in Sections 4 and 5 or, alternatively, section 6 of the BASES